Skip to main content

 Dr. Ash

-"Having spent years in the ICU, I've seen that the most critical medical mistakes happen when people stop looking at the whole picture.
+"Having spent years in the ICU, I've seen that the most serious medical mistakes happen when people stop looking at the whole picture.
 I've seen cases where a 'heart problem' was actually a systemic inflammatory response, or where 'confusion' was actually a metabolic crisis.
 My job is to be the systems-thinker who connects those dots early, while there is still time to reverse the trend."

 How Fishtown Medicine approaches diagnosis

-Our systems-thinking approach to diagnosis is baked into the Initial Diagnostic Evaluation.
-We spend the time needed to hear your full story and then layer that story with high-resolution data.
 We use the GER·O·SPAN as our map.
 If a patient comes in with high blood pressure, we are not only thinking about the heart.
 We are thinking about Sleep, Physical Activity, Nutrition, Genetics, Environment, and Relationships.

 Actionable Steps for Philly